 Slow Walk in Dunbar to launch the Pilgrimage for COP26 with Karen Gabbitas.
 30 people participated

-On 29th October, all being well, we will walk into Glasgow after travelling parts of the John Muir Way and St Ninian’s Way, on foot, in a collective effort.
-We will make “A walk and a learning journey … to reflect on the climate and ecological crisis in anticipation of the COP26.”
+On 29th October, we walked into Glasgow after travelling parts of the John Muir Way and St Ninian’s Way, on foot, very wet, in a collective effort.
+We made “A walk and a learning journey … to reflect on the climate and ecological crisis in anticipation of the COP26.”

-Our route visits
+Our route visited:

 Dunbar